ventus-ag/docs/_docs/tutorials/Istio.md

    ![](../../assets/img/tutorials/Istio/loadbalancer_ip.png)

-2) Navigate to `https://<LoadBalancer's IP>/productpage`
+2) Navigate to `http://<LoadBalancer's IP>/productpage`

 ## Getting access to Kiali
 ---

 {% include alert.html type="info" title="What is Kiali" content="Kiali is an observability console for Istio with service mesh configuration capabilities.
 It helps you to understand the structure of your service mesh by inferring the topology, and also provides the health of your mesh." %}

-For gettin acces to Kiali we need apply next yaml configuration to expose the tracing service:
+For getting access to Kiali we need apply next yaml configuration to expose the tracing service:
 ```yaml
  cat <<EOF | kubectl apply -f -
 apiVersion: networking.istio.io/v1alpha3